Anton Romako: Works

-Romako painted a large number of landscape scenes (for example from the Bad Gastein), influenced by the Barbizon school, but is known mostly for his portraits and historical scenes.
+Romako painted a large number of landscape scenes (for example from Bad Gastein), influenced by the Barbizon school, but is known mostly for his portraits and historical scenes.
 His early works display the influence of Biedermeier realism, while the late works are painted in a nervous expressionist style which disturbed his contemporaries.
 More than a decade passed before his works were reconsidered and appreciated.

-Nowadays Romako is seen as one of the most interesting and trailblazing artists of the "Ringstraßenepoche" era.
-He was impressed by the young Oscar Kokoschka and had a great influence on his work.
+Nowadays Romako is seen as a trailblazing artist of the "Ringstraßenepoche" era.
 Many paintings of Anton Romako are shown in the Belvedere gallery in Vienna.

 His famous portrait of empress Elisabeth, showing her eccentric personality, was generally rejected at the time.
 His best-known work, the portrait of Admiral Wilhelm von Tegetthoff during the naval Battle of Lissa, shows the admiral and a few sailors without the usual heroism at the moment when his ship Ferdinand Max is going to ram an Italian flagship.